 Webinar: Drs.
 Yalda Afshar and Rashmi Rao, UCLA OBGYN high risk obstetrics doctors, provide an overview of COVID-19, how best to stay healthy, and what it means for pregnant women and babies.

 Fertility Services information >

-UCLA OBGYN wants to let our patients know that we are doing everything possible to ensure your health and safety during this unusual time.
-Given the concerns about the spread of the novel Coronavirus (COVID-19), we are scheduling or rescheduling many clinic visits as “telehealth visits,” which can be conducted from home.
-For more information, call 310-794-7274.
+UCLA OBGYN wants you to know that we are doing everything possible to ensure your health and safety during this unusual time.
+Given the concerns about the spread of the novel Coronavirus (COVID-19), we are scheduling or rescheduling many clinic visits as “telemedicine visits,” which can be conducted from home.
+For more information > To schedule an appointment, call 310-794-7274.